-The DoE shown in Table 2 results in a design matrix for a series of different tanks configurations listed in Table 3, where: H/R is the filling height over the radius of the tank; m_c/M is the convective fraction of the content; m_i/M is the impulsive mass fraction; h_c/H and h_i/H are the positions of the centres of gravity of the convective and impulsive masses; T_c is the oscillation period of the convective mass; f is the friction factor.
+The DoE shown in Table 2 results in a design matrix for a series of different tanks configurations listed in Table 3, where H/R is the filling height over the radius of the tank; mc/M is the convective fraction of the content, Fig. 4; mi/M is the impulsive mass fraction, Fig. 4; hc/H and hi/H are the positions of the centres of gravity of the convective and impulsive masses, Fig. 5; Tc is the oscillation period of the convective mass and f is the friction factor.

-For each configuration an incremental time history analysis have been performed.
+For each configuration an incremental time history analysis has been performed.
 A set of six recorded accelerograms has been scaled due to the structure spectral acceleration.
 The chosen records have been selected from the Pacific Earthquake Engineering Center Database (http://peer.berkeley.edu).

-The scaling range goes from 0.1 [g] to 3 [g] in terms of Peak Ground Acceleration.
+They match the criteria previously stated on the subject; in addition spectra have been checked to avoid "peak-valleys" effects in the spectral shape at the period of interest.
+This check helps avoiding bias in the demand estimation thought scaling of records.
+The scaling range goes from 0.1 g to 3 g in terms of Peak Ground Acceleration.
 The interval is divided in 20 points; each record has been scaled to match the considered PGA level.